jessepav/lacygoill-wiki-backup/vim/vim9.md

 ### Which issue can it cause?

-An error can might be shadowed:
+An error might be shadowed:
 ```vim
 vim9script
 def Func()